Zerzevan Castle: Castle

+Mithras Temple

+The Mithraeum is one of the best-preserved structures of the castle.
+The 35 m2 structure carved into the main rock is 7 m long, 5 m wide, and 2.5 m high.
+On the eastern wall, there are columns carved into the rock, a large niche in the middle flanked by two smaller ones.
+The flaming crown, one of the symbols of Mithraism, is carved on the eastern wall.
+Right in front of the left-hand small niche there is a carved pool on the ground.
+Some inscriptions and symbols are visible at the entrance gate of the structure.

 Use as civilian settlement

 A new settlement was created within the castle once again in the 1890s, when a family moved into the castle.
 As the population grew to over 30 households, the residents ultimately abandoned the castle in the 1960s, descended to a place about 1 km from the castle, and founded a village under the name Zerzevan.
 This village is called Demirölçek today.